donskifarrell/dotfiles/README.md

 # Check hostname is correct, if not, goto System Preferences and change it there
 scutil --get LocalHostName

+# Get the df@secrets.nix key and put in the .ssh folder
+# `mkdir ~/.ssh` might be needed

-# Get dotfiles from this repo to the path ~/.dotfiles
+# Manually download the dotfiles from this repo to the path ~/.dotfiles.
+We'll replace later
-# I generally don't have keys setup yet, so I pull just the files then switch it later (guessing at the steps:)
 cd ~
 wget -O .dotfiles.zip https://github.com/donskifarrell/dotfiles/archive/refs/heads/main.zip
 unzip .dotfiles.zip